IronVM/IronJVM/README.md

 # IronJVM
-A hobby implementation of the Java Virtual Machine (JVM) in Rust.
+A hobby WIP implementation of the Java Virtual Machine (JVM) in Rust.